-Let's get the obvious out of the way: The Premier 552029 won't be winning any style awards anytime soon.
-It's a plain, functional soap dispenser without a gravity-defying design or amazing array of attachments.
-It does come in three different finishes, including chrome, brushed nickel and oil-rubbed bronze, but that's about it in terms of style.
+Let’s be real, the Premier 552029 won’t be winning any style awards anytime soon.
+It’s a plain, functional soap dispenser without a gravity-defying design or an amazing array of attachments.
+It does come in three different finishes, including chrome, brushed nickel, and oil-rubbed bronze, but that’s about it with regards style.

 Where the Premier 552029 excels is functionality.
 It’s the kind of soap dispenser that will never give you trouble once it’s installed, even in a high-demand household with lots of kids and crazy mornings.

-Here are a few of the perks that you'll enjoy:
+Here are some of the perks that you’ll enjoy:

 – It offers a self-priming pump that everyone in your family will be able to operate, even your little ones.

 – The pump head is centrally located and able to swivel 360° around.

 – Each finish is made with durable PVD to ensure its long-term value.

 As for size, the Premier 552029 measures 2.2″ x 3″ x 11″ and weighs 12.8oz.
 It has a 13 oz. capacity, so you can go a while without refilling it.
 The base will fit into countertop holes between 1-1/4″ and 1-3/8″.